mika-f/udon-analyzer/docs/analyzers/PLANNED.md

 ## UdonSharp Compiler

-- `ERR: UdonSharp only supports 1 type generic methods at the moment`
 - `ERR: Nullable types are not currently supported by UdonSharp`
 - `ERR: UdonSharp does not yet support user defined enums`
 - `` ERR: UdonSharp does not currently support using `typeof` on user defined types ``